 Whether you struggle to sleep on the plane, are prone to getting sick after your trip or suffer from jet-lag, long-haul flights are often not the nicest part of your holiday!
 There are, however, plenty of things that can help minimise the discomfort and avoid the worse effects of flying.

-Remember to check with the airline what their rules are around liquids and other restricted items in your carry on.
+Remember to check with you Flight Centre Travel Expert what the current rules are around liquids and other restricted items in your carry on.

 These are essential for helping you get a good sleep on the plane; the pillows provided by the airlines are very small and don’t always offer the same support that you get from a horse-shoe shaped neck pillow.
 Their shape also makes them easy to attach to a backpack or handbag.

 This is also an essential for getting to sleep – you might be ready to sleep when the lights are still on and an eye mask will help you sleeping longer.